4 people killed and 7 wounded in stabbings in northern Illinois, with a suspect in custody

-ROCKFORD, Ill. — (AP) — Four people were killed and seven were hurt in stabbings in northern Illinois on Wednesday, authorities said.
+ROCKFORD, Ill. — (AP) — Four people were killed and seven were hurt when a man went on a stabbing rampage Wednesday across multiple locations in a northern Illinois community, authorities said.

-A 22-year-old man is in police custody and was being questioned Wednesday afternoon, according to Rockford Police Chief Carla Redd.
+A 22-year-old man is in police custody and was being questioned, according to Rockford Police Chief Carla Redd.
 She said one of the people who was wounded remained in critical condition.

 “My heart goes out to the families right now that are suffering a loss,” Redd told reporters.